-Applicants (degree seeking and special student) must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 5.
-The applicant's prior education must include (1) an undergraduate degree or demonstrated equivalent in an engineering discipline from an ABET-accredited four-year regionally accredited college or university; (2) Successful completion of calculus sequence through differential equations; and (3) Successful completion of a course in fluid mechanics or hydraulics is strongly recommended.
-Successful completion of a course in statistics is also recommended.
+Applicants (degree seeking and special student) must meet the general requirements for admission to graduate study, as outlined in the Admission Requirements section on page 4.
+The applicant's prior education must include (1) an undergraduate degree or demonstrated equivalent in an engineering discipline from an ABET-accredited four-year regionally accredited college or university and (2) successful completion of calculus sequence through differential equations.
+Successful completion of a course in fluid mechanics or hydraulics is strongly recommended.
 Applicants typically have earned a grade point average of at least 3.0 on a 4.0 scale (B or above) in the latter half of their undergraduate studies.
+Transcripts from all college studies must be submitted.
 When reviewing an application, the candidate's academic and professional background will be considered.